Shirakumo/libmixed/README.md

 ## About libmixed
-Libmixed is a library providing a generic audio mixing API and environment.
-It also ships a few useful audio processing tools to allow you to build an audio system for games, music, etc.
+Libmixed is a library for real-time audio processing pipelines for use in audio/video/games.
+It can serve as a base architecture for complex DSP systems.

 ## How To
 Libmixed will not do any audio file reading or audio playback for you.
 To do that, see other kinds of libraries like [mpg123](https://www.mpg123.de/) and its associated out123.
 There's a whole heap of audio backend and format libraries out there though and you should pick whichever you find suitable.
 Libmixed is independent to your choice.